bsadd-jpan/youtube-channel-blocker/README.md

 2. On the page, click the **"Source code (zip)"** or **"Source code (tar.gz)"** link to download the archive.
 3. Extract the contents to any location on your system.

+Note:
-※ Please note that you will need to manually re-download and extract the files if the extension is updated.
+- Please note that you will need to manually re-download and extract the files if the extension is updated.
+- Releases are only updated for significant changes.
+Minor changes such as typos or layout adjustments will not trigger a release update.
+Please keep this in mind.

 ---